jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

-⌈help            Show the help of this program or of a specific command. self build      Re-build the menu of valet from your commands. self config     Open the configuration file of Valet with your default editor. self test       Test your valet custom commands. self update     Install or update valet using the latest release on GitHub.⌉
+⌈help            Show the help of this program or of a specific command. self build      Re-build the menu of valet from your commands. self config     Open the configuration file of Valet with your default editor. self extend     Extends Valet by downloading a new application or library in the user directory. self test       Test your valet custom commands. self update     Install or update valet using the latest release on GitHub.⌉
 ```